 - Break your dried chilis in half to remove the seeds.

-- Using your pestle and mortar (or a food processor), grind the spices, kaffir lime leaves and dried red chilis until the spices are broken down.
+- Using a spice grinder, food processor or pestle and mortar, grind the spices, kaffir lime leaves and dried red chilis until the spices are broken down.

-- My rule is 2 Tbsp. fresh Thai red curry paste for a 4-6 person recipe but adjust depending on your heat tolerance.
+- My rule is 2 Tbsp.
+Thai red curry paste for a 4-6-person recipe but adjust depending on your heat tolerance.

-- Mix fresh Thai red curry paste and a 15 oz. can of coconut milk for a quick, wonderful curry sauce for vegetables and/or tofu.
+- Mix fresh Thai red curry paste and 1 15 oz. can of coconut milk for a quick, wonderful curry sauce for vegetables and/or tofu.

 - Category: Dressings & Condiments

 Keywords: how to make red curry paste